is-it-fresh/cortex-helm-chart/README.md

 # Introduction

-Repository for a slightly changed version of the [Cortex](https://github.com/cortexproject/cortex) Helm chart.
-[Original Repo](https://github.com/cortexproject/cortex-helm-chart/)
+Repository for a slightly changed version of the [Cortex](https://github.com/cortexproject/cortex) Helm chart [Original Repo](https://github.com/cortexproject/cortex-helm-chart/).

 Follow the instructions below to install/upgrade Cortex in your Kubernetes cluster after cloning this repository.